RLHF-V/RLHF-V/readme.md

 - [Licenses](#licenses)
 - [Acknowledgement](#acknowledgement)

-## RLHF-V Data
+## Dataset

-We present the RLHF-V-Hall dataset, which is a human preference dataset constructed by fine-grained segment-level human corrections.
+We present the [RLHF-V-Hall](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main) dataset, which is a human preference dataset constructed by fine-grained segment-level human corrections.
 In practice, we obtain a total of 1.4k annotated data that includes a diverse set of detailed description instructions and question-answering instructions.

-You can download our RLHF-V-Hall dataset from [RLHF-V-Hall](https://huggingface.co/datasets/HaoyeZhang/RLHF-V-Hall_v0/tree/main).

 ## RLHF-V Weights